yakazimir/kyler-website/content/post/my-article-name.md

 ```python
 print("11101001")
 ```
-which simply returns the total pattern `"11101001"`, and is therefore of size equal to the size of the input (for now, forget the point about the $log_{2}$ bit conversion and ensure you understand how this second string and programs differs from the first).
+which simply returns the total pattern `"11101001"`, and is therefore of size equal to the size of the input (for now, forget the point about the $log_{2}$ bit conversion).

 With these ideas in mind, we can then quantify the notion of a random string as one whose smallest program is greater than or equal to the size of the string plus this constant $c$ (in other words, we cannot find a program smaller than the one that simply returns the full string).
 We can further define the set $R$ of all random strings as follows (where $K(x)$ stands for `Kolmogorov complexity`):

 $$R =  x \mid K(x) \ge | x | $$

 I find this definition of randomness to be very satisfying.
 In the simplest terms, it says that a string is random if we can't come up with a clever pattern to describe or generate it.
-To me, it is very easy to imagine many such strings, though as it turns out this notion of randomness is fundamentally problematic.
+To me, it is very easy to imagine many such strings, this notion of randomness turns out to be fundamentally problematic.

 The Result